Henry Hines , 1732–1810 (aged 77 years)

 The father of Henry Hines, Sr., Thomas Hines, was of Irish extraction, his ancestors having moved from North Ireland to England in the seventeenth century.
 Thomas was a farmer, who, in 1740, came to America with his wife and two children, Henry and Phillip (aged eight and six years respectively) and settled in Campbell County, Virginia.
 The father continued his farming occupations and died about three years after his arrival, leaving his widow in comfortable financial circumstances, and she succeeded in giving her two sons a good education.
 Phillip, the youngest, was born in 1734, and after the death of his mother commenced rather a roving life.

 During the Revolutionary war he enlisted among the New York troops of the Colonial army, and was eventually killed while a prisoner of war on a prison ship at Brooklyn, New York.
 Henry was born in 1732 and died in 1810.
 Afterward, his widow (the second wife) married Lewis Jackson of Charlotte County, Virginia, and in 1816, she and her husband, and her four children by her first husband.
 (Simeon, the first born being then fourteen years old) moved to Boyle County, Kentucky, the other nine children by the first wife having all moved to Kentucky prior to that date.
 Henry Hines, Sr., was also a soldier in the Revolutionary army, having been a member of Captain Carlton Payne’s company, First Virginia Regiment, commanded by Col. Richard Parker.
-His wife was a woman of fine executive ability, and during the long absences of her husband in the army, managed affairs on the farm so well, that when the war ended, their financial condition was considerably bettered.

 Mr. Hines was a successful farmer, gave his large family of children a good education, and at his death left a considerable estate.
 He was a man of great physical strength and activity, and in his young manhood was noted for his fleetness of foot, his skill as a wrestler, and his expertness as a horseman, and he was a skilled hunter and rifleman.
 The last mentioned accomplishment was one that descended to all his sons, and was no doubt utilized in the war of 1812- 15, in which three of them were participants.